SylphAI-Inc/AdalFlow/README.md

 <h1>
     <p align="center">
-        AdalFlow: The Library for LLM Applications
+        AdalFlow: The Library to Build and to Auto-optimize LLM Applications
     </p>
 </h1>

 AdalFlow helps developers build and optimize LLM task pipelines.
 Embracing similar design pattern to PyTorch, AdalFlow is light, modular, and robust, with a 100% readable codebase.

-# AdalFlow: A Tribute to Ada Lovelace

-AdalFlow is named in honor of [Ada Lovelace](https://en.wikipedia.org/wiki/Ada_Lovelace), the pioneering female mathematician who first recognized that machines could do more than just calculations.
-As a female-led team, we aim to inspire more women to enter the AI field.

 # Why AdalFlow?